William Mead Homes

-William Mead Homes is a public housing development located in Chinatown, a neighborhood of the city of Los Angeles.
+William Mead Homes is a public housing development located near Chinatown, a neighborhood of the city of Los Angeles.
 Nicknamed "Dogtown" because of its proximity to the historic Ann Street Animal Shelter whose canine residents could be heard for blocks around, it is operated by the Housing Authority of the City of Los Angeles.

 History

 The site was funded with the federal Housing Act of 1937.
 The proposal to build the site was rejected in December 1940 because of high land purchase costs (averaging $23,900 per acre, when other developments were as low as $2400).
 8 acre was owned by the Consolidated Steel Corporation.
 The remaining property was on land bequeathed by William Mead, an early Los Angeles politician.

 The land price was reduced to $20,000 an acre by January 1941, but didn't proceed until a federally-backed United States Housing Authority loan signed by Franklin D. Roosevelt was given on March 12, 1941.

-It was built in 1941-1942 and contains 449 units in 24 buildings, replacing approximately 100 substandard dwellings on the site.
+The housing project was built in 1941-1942 and contains 449 units in 24 buildings, replacing approximately 100 substandard dwellings on the site.
 It occupies 15.2 acre and was constructed by the Herbert M. Baruch Corporation for $1.2 million.
 David Gebhard and Robert Winter state the details "slightly suggest the late 1930s Moderne."

 Residency in the project was limited to low-income American citizens who had lived in Los Angeles for at least a year.
 It was also part of a "Negro quota" system, which mandated a maximum of 7 percent black occupancy.
 This changed to 15% in January 1943, and was completely removed in July 1943 after pressure and protests by the National Urban League, California Eagle, Los Angeles Sentinel, NAACP, and the CIO union.
 The development was opened for war workers in March 1943.

 Part of the project was built on an oil refinery and a hazardous waste dump.
 In 1994, cancer-causing polycyclic aromatic hydrocarbons were found at levels 19 times the safe level following testing by the California Department of Toxic Substances Control.
 Playgrounds and gardening spaces were closed, and a $1.5 million soil removal and cleanup project was required in 2000.
 The refinery was operated by Amalgamated Oil Company, which was later purchased by Texaco.
 The waste dump was operated by Witco Corporation, now part of the Chemtura Corporation.
 At the time, the project was home to 1400 residents, many Latino and Vietnamese.
 The Housing Authority sued ChevronTexaco for the cleanup costs in April 2003.